 Alex Prates is a 3rd degree Brazilian Jiu Jitsu Black Belt, Former Mixed Martial Arts and Jiu Jitsu competitor.
 He is now one of the most successful BJJ and MMA coaches in Australia.
 Alex’s attention to technique and details as well as a passion to coach is undeniable.
 His top priority is always to help improve our student’s game.
-Alex is the current 2014 NRL premiers South Sydney Rabbitohs Tackling Coach.
+Alex is the former Tackling Coach for 2014 NRL premiers South Sydney Rabbitohs and the current tackling coach for Brisbane Broncos.

 Wrestling Coach Fabricio Itte has a Bachelor of Health Science (PD/H/PE) and also holds a Diploma in Sports and Recreation (Fitness).
 From 2007 to 2012, Fabricio was a member of National Coaching Staff Olympic Freestyle Wrestling.
 Besides teaching top Wrestling skills at Gracie Sydney, Fabricio coaches some of Australia’s elite MMA fighters.
 He also is a Sport and Fitness Teacher at South West Sydney Institute TAFE Macquarie Fields.